Farewell CAMPUS Office – Welcome RWTHonlineCopyright: Mario Irrmischer

 Beginning Winter Semester 2018/19 these functions will only be available in RWTHonline.
 There, you have various ways to register and de-register:

-- In your Curriculum Support, you have direct access to the exams you can or must take according to your examination regulation.
+- It is recommended to register for exams using Curriculum Support.
+In your Curriculum Support, you have direct access to the exams you can or must take according to your examination regulation.
 If you use Curriculum Support to register for exams, you can be certain that you are fulfilling the requirements in your examination regulation.

 On the homepage of your Curriculum Support, select "Semester plan" from the drop-down menu “NODES (all).”
 You will be shown an overview of the modules for your study program sorted by subject-specific semester.
 The courses you must take are assigned to the individual modules in a tree diagram.
 Alternatively, you can go to the drop-down menu “NODE (all),” click on “Exam date.”
 From Curriculum Support, click on the P-symbol (participation in an exam) in the column "Part.," to directly register for an exam.
 The symbol must be green for this to work.
 Follow the registration prompts until your registration is confirmed.

-- Alternatively, you use the “Exam registration” application to filter the exam dates by exam number and title and other criteria.
+- Alternatively, you use the “Exam registration” application to filter the exam dates for your course(s) of study by exam number and title and other criteria.
 You can register and de-register here as long as the exam is required by your examination regulation.

 - The third option is using the application “Exam dates” and filtering all published exam dates at RWTH by organizational unit (e.g. institute or chair) and viewing the results.
 You can register and de-register here as long as the exam is required by your examination regulation.